albertogasparin/react-adone/docs/advanced/selector.md

 });
 ```

-As long as the user returned by `find` is shallow equal to the previews one, `CurrentUserSubscriber` will not re-render it's children.
+As long as the user returned by `find` is shallow equal to the previews one, `CurrentUserSubscriber` will not re-render it's children, but the selector will still be executed every time the state is mutated.
+If you need the selector to selectively recompute see the chapter about reselect.

 #### Selectors with props